 Moms' Advice: Essential Items For Your Hospital Bag

-When you are around 30 weeks into your pregnancy, you should start thinking of gathering items to bring with you to the hospital for the delivery, with the aim of having your hospital bag ready to go by the time you are 36 weeks pregnant.
+Around 30 weeks into your pregnancy, you should start gathering items to bring with you to the hospital for the delivery, with the aim of having your hospital bag ready to go by the time you're 36 weeks pregnant.

 Can you help this mom?

-There is so much information out there on what you need to bring with you to the hospital, it can sometimes feel a little overwhelming.
-When one mom asked for advice on the eumom Facebook page, our members gave their top tips for essential items that they brought with them to hospital for their labour experience.
+There is so much information out there on what you need to bring to the hospital, it can sometimes feel a little overwhelming.
+But when one mom asked for advice on the eumom Facebook page, our members gave their top tips for essential items:

 I know hospital bag packing lists are everywhere, but I can’t help feeling these are just the basics.
 In reality, you will need much more.
 So if you could do it all again and pack one thing you couldn’t have done without, what would it be?

-We got some great tips and real life advice from the moms in our eumom community, so here is a selection to help other moms-to-be dealing with the same issue.
+We got some great advice from the moms in our eumom community, so here is a selection, to help other moms-to-be: